 Further information is available on this page.

 Sensitive conversations will need to take place with families and mourners ahead of funeral ceremonies.
-No funeral service can take place in the church building.
-These have been closed for all services.
+At this present time funerals can only take place in church buildings where:

 Our advice is to arrange funerals over the phone wherever possible to minimise contact.
 This is not as easy as meeting the chief mourners face-to-face, but these are exceptional times.